irwtdvoys/aoc-2020/readme.md

 ##### Day 17

 A bit hacky, was running short on time.
 Nice unexpected addition for part 2 but was simple enough to add another dimension to my data structure.

+##### Day 18

+Nice and easy today, optimised with recursion for the parentheses, the rest was handles by loops.
+Made use of basic array and string manipulations in different areas.